narencachy/aks-quickstart/README.md

 # change backendIpAddress to:
 kubectl get svc app-gw -o json | jq .status.loadBalancer.ingress[0].ip

-# change the certificate data and password if you use a different cert
-cat cert.pfx | base64 -w 0

 # Deploy app-gw.json
 # This takes 15-30 minutes